 Giant Sequoias Get People’s Attention

 Arboretum Detroit has gotten a little attention for our plan to plant 200 Giant Sequoias here in Detroit.
 This is expected and welcome.
 Giant Sequoias have been and continue to be a tree that gets people’s attention; they are in the news and in the lore.
-They were here way before humans and will be here way after.
-So, let us start with thanking them for being here and thanking you for being here.
-One of the reasons we are undertaking such an epic project is to get people talking, specifically about human caused climate change, environmental degradation, and responses to it.
-Whether you are a Giant Sequoia lover and/or dubious about planting a tree that is not native, you appear to be here reading this.
-The topics of assisted migration and climate resilience are extremely important as we see and feel directly the effects of this climate emergency.
+They were here way before humans and will be here way after us.
+So, let us start with thanking them for being here.
+And thank you for being here too.
+One of the reasons we are undertaking such an epic project is to get people talking, specifically about human caused climate challenges, environmental degradation, and potent responses to it.
+Whether you are a Giant Sequoia lover and/or dubious about planting any tree that is non-native, you appear to be here reading this.
+The topics of climate resilience and assisted migration are extremely important as we see and feel directly the effects of this climate emergency.

-It is no longer enough to just say native trees are what we need here.
+It is no longer enough to just accept as gospel that native trees are what we need here.
+It would be nice if this could still be realistic.
 The calculus is way more complicated in this era of multiple threats to the trees that result from human activity.
-While I love Ash, Hemlock, Beech, Red Oak, American Chestnut, and American Elm I have strong reservations about devoting my energy to planting many of these trees here right now.
-These trees have all been or are seriously threatened by pests and disease that have come with accumulated human impacts.
+While I do love Ash, Hemlock, Beech, Red Oak, American Chestnut, and American Elm I have strong reservations about devoting my energy to planting many of these trees here right now.
+These trees have all been or are now seriously threatened by pests and disease that have come with accumulated human impacts.
 Rather than putting all our energy into nursing along risky trees that are struggling to be here, we are looking at who wants to be here, who is thriving in spite of the catastrophic changes to their environment.
 There are so many trees who are here and do not require pampering, anxiety, and the resulting heartbreak when they succumb to the next pest or disease.
 We cannot really know who will be threatened next and by what.
 The answer is diversity.
 We must plant as many species as possible to ensure that we will have a forest no matter what.
-If we want one tree we have to plant two.
+This is why we are adding climate resilient non-native, non-invasive trees to our mix.
+One rule of urban forestry that I learned early on is if you want one tree plant two.

 Eight year old Giant Sequoia with Eastern White Cedars in Treetroit Two